 Programs & Services

-The WF&FSA Technology Committee has addressed the ever increasing demand for seamless transfer of data, in this case specifically product information, by developing the WF&FSA Data Exchange Standards (WDES) Please read the information below to understand the power that this tool can provide to your company, and view the items on the right for further details.
+WF&FSA has addressed the ever increasing demand for seamless transfer of data and product information by developing the WF&FSA Data Exchange Standards.
+Please read the information below to understand the power that this tool can provide to your company, and view the items on the right for further details.

 - One roadmap